coder/coder/docs/admin/scale.md

 - Running `coderd` on a dedicated set of nodes.
 This will prevent other workloads from interfering with workspace builds.
 You can use [node selectors](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector), or [taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to achieve this.
 - Disabling autoscaling for `coderd` nodes.
 Autoscaling can cause interruptions for users, see [Autoscaling](#autoscaling) for more details.
 - (Enterprise-only) Running external provisioners instead of Coder's built-in provisioners (`CODER_PROVISIONER_DAEMONS=0`) will separate the load caused by workspace provisioning on the `coderd` nodes.
 For more details, see [External provisioners](../admin/provisioners.md#running-external-provisioners).
+- Alternatively, if increasing the number of integrated provisioner daemons in `coderd` (`CODER_PROVISIONER_DAEMONS>3`), allocate additional resources to `coderd` to compensate (approx. 0.25 cores and 256 MB per provisioner daemon).

 For example, to support 120 concurrent workspace builds: